 For information about GAA discounts and other scholarships available to Humanities Program participants, click here.

-Please note: Registered participants will receive an email with all the Dialogues seminar information a week before the program date.
+Please note: Registered participants will receive an email with all the Dialogues seminar information approximately two weeks before the program date.